aridoza/foundational-java/java-basics/methods-and-scope-lesson/README.md

 }
 ```

-## Independent Practice: Write a Few Functions (15 min)
+## Independent Practice: Write a Few Methods (15 min)

 Create a new Java project in Eclipse and work through as many of these exercises as you can within the next 15 minutes.
 Use the official [Oracle Java Docs](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) to help you through these exercises and look up the different class methods available.

 1. Write a method called `divide152By()`.
 It should accept a number as an argument and divide `152` by the given number.
 For example, the `divide152By` result of `2` — `152/2` — is `76`.
-Your function should return the result.
+Your method should return the result.

-    Use your function to find the following:
+    Use your method to find the following:

     ```java
     divide152By(3);